microsoft/dynamics365patternspractices/templates/architecture/sample-solution.md

 > REQUIRED STATEMENT: Include the following statement to introduce this section:

-These considerations help implement a solution that includes Dynamics 365.
+These considerations help implement a solution that includes Dynamics 365 and reflects on the Success by Design framework and the Well-Architected Framework (WAF) pillars.
 Learn more at [Dynamics 365 guidance documentation](/dynamics365/guidance/).

 > Are there any lessons learned from running this that would be helpful for new customers?
 What went wrong when building it out?
 What went right?
 > How do I need to think about managing, maintaining, and monitoring this long term?

 > REQUIREMENTS:
 >   You must include the "Cost optimization" section.
->   You must include at least two of the other H3 sub-sections/pillars: Reliability, Security, Operational excellence, and Performance efficiency.
+>   You must include at least two of the other H3 sub-sections/pillars: Environment strategy, Data management, Application lifecycle management, Security and Performance efficiency.

-### Reliability
+### Environment strategy

 > REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Reliability ensures your application can meet the commitments you make to your customers.
-For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

-> This includes resiliency and availability.
-> Are there any key resiliency and reliability considerations (past the typical)?
+Environments are containers that store, manage, and share your organization's data.
+They also store the data model, application metadata, process definitions, and the security constructs to control access to data and apps.
+Learn more at [Environment strategy](/dynamics365/fasttrack/implementation-guide/environment-strategy).

+### Data management

+> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

+Data governance, architecture, modeling, storage, migration, integration, and quality can help you make informed decisions, improve your customer engagement, and gather real-time information about your products in the field.
+Learn more at [Data management](/dynamics365/fasttrack/implementation-guide/data-management).

+### Application lifecycle management

+> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

+End-to-end lifecycle management can provide improved visibility, automation, delivery, and future planning for a Dynamics 365 solution.
+Learn more at [Application lifecycle management](/dynamics365/fasttrack/implementation-guide/application-lifecycle-management).

+### Performance efficiency

+> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

+Performance and early prioritization are directly related to the success of a project.
+Learn more at [A performing solution, beyond infrastructure](/dynamics365/fasttrack/implementation-guide/performing-solution).

 ### Security

 > REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
-For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).
+Learn more at [Overview of the security pillar](/azure/architecture/framework/security/overview) and [Security in Dynamics 365 implementations](/dynamics365/fasttrack/implementation-guide/security).

 > This includes identity and data sovereignty.
 > Are there any security considerations (past the typical) that I should know about this?